 Hypersensitivity to cephalosporins.

-History of severe hypersensitivity reactions (eg, anaphylactic reactions) to other β-lactam antibiotics (penicillins, monobactams, and carbapenems).
+History of severe hypersensitivity reactions (eg, anaphylactic reactions) to other β-lactam antibiotics (penicillins, monobactams and carbapenems).

-premature babies
+Premature babies

-Term neonates (≤ 28 days of age)
+Term newborns (≤ 28 days of age)

 Intravenous administration of calcium-containing solutions to newborns.